Melissa Conrad Stöppler, MD

 Melatonin, a chemical released from the brain which induces sleep, has been tried in supplement form and promoted as a natural sleep remedy for treatment of insomnia.
 But studies have shown that it has been generally ineffective in treating common types of insomnia, except in specific situations in patients with known low levels of melatonin.

-Dental appliances and CPAP devices (continuous positive airway pressure; a device worn over the face that holds the airway open by maintaining constant air pressure) have been effective in the management of sleep-related breathing disorders, including sleep apnea.
+CPAP devices (continuous positive airway pressure; a device worn over the face that holds the airway open by maintaining constant air pressure) and Dental appliances have been effective in the management of sleep-related breathing disorders, including sleep apnea.
+CPAP is typically the first line of therapy for most adult patients with obstructive sleep apnea.

 Viewers share their comments